iverberk/docker-spy/readme.md

 Docker-spy provides a DNS service based on Docker container events.
 It keeps an in-memory database of records that map container hostnames to ip addresses.
 When containers are start/stopped/destroyed it keeps track of their location.

 It is specifically targeted at small local development environments where you want an easy way to connect with your containers.
+Originally developed as part of my [blog series](http://www.ivoverberk.nl/docker-tutorial-puppet-and-the-foreman/) on running a local Puppet dev stack with Docker.

 # Usage